Tommytom123/Animalia-Schoolhacks-Hackathon/README.md

 Create a website that can be used to track flora and fauna.
 Can be used to help keep control of these populations and ensure they don't go extinct.

+Put usernames and passwords into SQL database
+Put animal location and type in the CSV file (Comma seperated value) so we can easily run ML